babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Search for .NET.md

+# .NET API for Search & Index

-This .NET API enhances your apps to perform robust search & index operations based on fuzzy as well as synonym algorithms.
+This .NET API enhances your apps to [perform robust search & index operations](https://products.groupdocs.com/search/net) based on fuzzy as well as synonym algorithms.
 Supports several types of searches.

 ## Document Search Processing Features